tomlooman/tomlooman.github.io/_posts/2015-04-09-unreal-engine-cpp-timers.md

 ## Using SetTimer() on a Function with Parameters

-It's possible to pass parameters into timer functions (delegates).
-The example is from [Action Roguelike's Projectile Attack](https://github.com/tomlooman/ActionRoguelike/blob/487fc2d6cae913f488deae544b1f49af65b5decf/Source/ActionRoguelike/ActionSystem/RogueAction_ProjectileAttack.cpp#L37).
-In this case, we bind the function through an FTimerDelegate and pass the delegate into the `SetTimer` function.
+It's possible to pass parameters into timer functions.
+The example below is from [Project Orion's Projectile Attack](https://github.com/tomlooman/ActionRoguelike/blob/487fc2d6cae913f488deae544b1f49af65b5decf/Source/ActionRoguelike/ActionSystem/RogueAction_ProjectileAttack.cpp#L37).
+We bind the function through an `FTimerDelegate` and pass the delegate into the `SetTimer` function.
+This lets us pass in the 'Character' parameter when binding the callback below.

+For an explanation of the binding syntax, see [binding C++ delegates with parameters](/unreal-engine-cpp-guide/#delegates).

 ```cpp
 FTimerHandle TimerHandle_AttackDelay;